LithStudios/wheel_theft/README.md

 ## IMPORTANT INFORMATION
 1. The jack stand item (default `ls_jackstand`) is provided in the resource files **BUT YOU HAVE TO FIND A WAY HOW TO GIVE THE PLAYER THE JACK STAND ITEM**
 2. The Player **MUST** have a pick-up truck near the target vehicle to store the stolen wheels.
+Added config option to spawn a truck after starting a mission.

 ## Main Features: